rerun-io/rerun/docs/content/getting-started/data-in/cpp.md

 When creating the `RecordingStream` we also need to specify the name of the application we're working on by setting it's `ApplicationId`.

-We then use the stream to spawn a new rerun viewer via [`spawn`](https://github.com/rerun-io/rerun/blob/d962b34b07775bbacf14883d683cca6746852b6a/rerun_cpp/src/rerun/recording_stream.hpp#L151).
+We then use the stream to spawn a new Rerun Viewer via [`spawn`](https://github.com/rerun-io/rerun/blob/d962b34b07775bbacf14883d683cca6746852b6a/rerun_cpp/src/rerun/recording_stream.hpp#L151).

 Add our initial `main` to `main.cpp`: